leeros00/QCodonOptimizer/README.md

 # Codon Optimization

-The objective of this project was to validate existing genetic algorithms on a quantum annealing computer.
+The objective of this project was to compare an optimization algorithm via the Ising method on the D-WAVE Chimera superconducting architecture to a genetic algorithm.